AVORG/wp-avorg-plugin/README.md

 ### List Shortcode

-Place the following usages in the content of a page or a post to retrieve a list of rent, featured, or popular presentations.
+Place the following usages in the content of a page or a post to retrieve a list of recent, featured, or popular presentations.

 Usage                        | Result